 The only problem was it took me three hours to get to that point.
 Oktoberfest is one giant party and can be slightly daunting.
 I learned some lessons in those few hours and the ones that followed.
 So from one lost tourist to another, here are a few tips.

-Wear the traditional dress/lederhosen
+Wear the traditional dirndl or lederhosen

 Walking around Munich during Oktoberfest is like stepping back in time.
 Everyone wears dirndls and lederhosen.
 If there was ever a time you wanted to blend in with the crowd, this is the time and place.
 The outfits might cost you a pretty penny, but it is entirely worth it.
 (Spend the little extra money and buy the better quality outfits.)
 I was nervous about looking like a cliché tourist, but I would’ve if I didn’t wear my dirndl.
 Plus, you’ll have a souvenir to take home.
 Not sure where you can wear it, but Halloween is always an option.

-Go into as many tents as possible
+Try as many tents as possible

 Along with tables for sitting, there was the option to stand, which made it easier to find a spot.
 It’s the only tent with that option.
 But walk around, taste around and find which one you enjoy the most.
 Don’t stick to just one tent and one beer.